OntologicalSin/BuiltWorlds2019/README.md

 ## Getting Started

-Visit the live demo provided at
+Use the live demo provided at https://ontologicalsin.github.io/bw/ with the images located in the `/images` folder

 ## Built With